jhertz/elo_calculator/README.md

     username
     api-key

 Yup thats it, a plain text file with two seperate lines!
 Make sure there's a line break between the two!!!

 -brackets.txt: This file will contain the names of the brackets you want to use.
+    The format is also very simple:

-  If your challonge URL was http://challonge.com/ABC123, then brackets.txt should have a line that says ABC123 Again, these should be plain text files, with each entry on a seperate line.
+    If your challonge URL was http://challonge.com/ABC123
+    then brackets.txt should have a line that says ABC123

+Again, both of these should be plain text files, with each entry on a seperate line.

 Super easy and simple!
 Now go make power-rankings without everyone whining!